solidad1234/Tims-Incotex/README.md

 3. Upon submission:

-    -   The invoice is sent to Incortex.
+    -   The invoice is sent to INCOTEX.

     -   A response is received instantly.